- Apply online to NOVA as a degree-seeking student: http://www.nvcc.edu/admissions/apply/index.html

 Medical education programs include student learning experiences called “clinical rotations” that are held at a local hospital, doctor’s office, or other patient care facility.
 Due to the limited number of available clinical sites, each program can only accept a specific number of students each year.

 To ration spaces, some programs are first‐come/first served while other programs are competitive.
 Interested students should attend or view the program Information Session to find out the required pre‐requisites and how and when to apply.

 Each program has its admission criteria that are used to rank candidates.
 The applicant pool can vary from year to year.
 The competitiveness of a program depends on the number of applications received versus the number of students that can be accepted, and the quality of the applications received for that admission cycle.
 For the best chance of acceptance, applicants will want to focus on being competitive versus just meeting the minimum requirements to apply.

-Admission into Allied Health and Nursing programs is competitive.
+Admission into Health Science and Nursing programs is competitive.
 Due to the sheer volume of applications, programs have established criteria to rank students.
 While criteria vary from program to program, there are some general insights.
 Please visit program homepage and information sessions for specific criteria used.

 Criteria may include but is not limited to the following:

 - A Competitive Cumulative GPA, prerequisite GPA or science GPA (varies by program)

 - A Competitive ATI TEAS score (DNH, DMS, NUR, RAD)